Gallbladder Cancer: Overview

 The most common way to find gallbladder cancer is when symptoms cause a person to see a doctor.
 The doctor will do a physical exam with a focus on the belly.
 Blood tests will be done.
 You will need some imaging tests, such as an ultrasound and CT scan, to look at the inside of your belly.

 Special scopes can be put into your body to get a closer look at the gallbladder.
-A scope is a long, thin, flexible tube with camera on the end.
-Small bits of tissue can be taken out through the scope.
+A scope is a long, thin, flexible tube with a lighted camera on the end.
+Small bits of tumor tissue can be taken out through the scope.
 This is called a biopsy.
 The pieces of tissue are checked for cancer cells.
-It’s the only way to know if a lump or change is cancer.
+A biopsy is the only way to know if a lump or change is cancer.
 Your results will come back in about 1 week.

-After a diagnosis of gallbladder cancer, you may have other tests.
-These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of gallbladder cancer, you'll need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is gallbladder cancer treated?